feifeiniu-se/Replication2/README.md

     /
     .
     |--- ablots/            Implementation of composer component.
+    |--- bluir_python/      Extract the code structure of the python dataset.
     |--- cache/             Implementation of version history component.
+    |--- cache_python/      Implementation of version history component on python dataset.
     |--- data/              Example of the data set.
     |--- data_processing/   Read data from SQLite.
     |--- evaluation/        Evaluation metrics, including MAP, MRR, Top K.
     |--- repication/        Preprocessing on extended data set.
+    |--- repication_python/ Preprocessing on python dataset.
     |--- tracescore/        Implementation of TraceScore.
     |--- box.py             Draw box-plot for the paper.
     |--- ks-test.py         ks-test for the paper.